OGGM/oggm/docs/practicalities.rst

 The OGGM model will always be dependent on the input data (topography, climate, outlines...).
-Be aware that while certain results are robust (like interannual variability of surface mass-balance), other results are highly sensitive to small changes in the boundary conditions.
+Be aware that while certain results are robust (like interannual variability of surface mass balance), other results are highly sensitive to small changes in the boundary conditions.
 Some examples include:

 - the ice thickness inversion at a specific location is highly sensitive to the